rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - value: `String` (mandatory).
   The value of this name component.
 - type: `String` (mandatory).
   The type of this name component.
-Valid name component types are:
+The value MUST be either one of the following values, registered in a future RFC, or a vendor-specific value:
   - `prefix`.
 The value is a honorific title(s), e.g. "Mr", "Ms", "Dr".
   - `personal`.
 The value is a personal name(s), also known as "first name", "given name".
   - `surname`.
 The value is a surname, also known as "last name", "family name".